East Coast Community Healthcare CIC (ECCH) is a staff owned Social Enterprise, providing community based NHS and social care in Norfolk & Waveney.

 - Our Family Nurse Partnership programme – supporting teenaged parents – is nationally recognised.

-- Our breastfeeding team has just won the highest recognition from UNICEF, achieving Level 3 of its ‘baby friendly’ initiative.
-The team has just launched an App to support mums and dads and has launched a successful peer support team.
+- Our breastfeeding team has been awarded the highest recognition from UNICEF, achieving Level 3 of its ‘baby friendly’ initiative.
+The team has also launched an App to support mums and dads and has a very successful peer support team.